 If you wanna give it a try you can download the source directly from WebVR’s GitHub page with links to the different API specifications and dev resources to get started.

-5 VR Headset Alternatives To The Oculus Rift
+Read Also: 5 VR Headset Alternatives to The Oculus Rift